-Alberta may, perhaps, be most well known today for its quirky monthly street fair, Last Thursday — but this vibrant, street art-filled avenue is worth exploring any day.
-Follow our guide for a perfect day in the Alberta Arts District.
+Alberta may, perhaps, be most well known today for its quirky monthly street fair, Last Thursday — but this vibrant, street art-filled avenue is bursting with things to do any day of the year.
+Follow our guide for a perfect day of exploring Northeast Portland’s Alberta Arts District.

 Experience the “art” in Alberta Arts District by venturing inside the Guardino Gallery.
 This expansive exhibition space has hosted monthly shows by Northwest painters and sculptors since 1997, and has grown to include multiple gift shops selling items like silver gemstone jewelry, silkscreened clothing and hand-printed cards.

 An evening of entertainment awaits at the historic Alberta Rose Theatre toward the street’s east end.
 First opened as a motion picture house in 1927, the quirky theater now hosts an eclectic array of acoustic concerts, cabaret and circus performances and storytelling shows.

 Need a place to sleep?
 Alberta has a creative alternative to the run-of-the-mill hotel: Caravan, the world’s first tiny house hotel.
 Each cabin includes a kitchen, bathroom, dining area and loft bed — all in less than 200 square feet (18.5 sq m).